 - Hatching new plans: How a survivor of gender-based violence launched a thriving poultry business

 - Fueling the Minds of India’s Next Generation: The Importance of the Midday Meal

-Protecting forests and promoting sustainable agriculture
+Protecting forests and native vegetation while promoting sustainable agriculture